Lukas Hasler: Education

 He started off as a piano student, but later developed an interest in the organ.
 By the age of 14, Hasler was the organist in two parishes and he also led a choir.

 Hasler received a broad musical education at Admont Abbey High School.
-At the age 16, he continued his musical education in organ preparation at the University of Music and Performing Arts in Graz.
+At the age of 16, he continued his musical education in organ preparation at the University of Music and Performing Arts in Graz.
 After graduating from high school, Hasler enrolled as a full-time organ student and graduated with a Bachelor of Arts in 2019 and with a Master of Arts in Organ Music in 2022.

-During his time at university, he also participated in several master classes with Jean Guillou, Ton Koopman, Ludger Lohmann and Skip Sempé.
+During his time at university, he also participated in several master classes with Jean Guillou, Ton Koopman, Ludger Lohmann, and Skip Sempé.

 Career

 Hasler performs 30 to 40 concerts a year and also directs the "PaltenKlang-Choir" in his home town.
 He has over 45,000 followers on social media and his own YouTube channel.

-In 2019 Hasler won the "Grand Prix" at the International Organ Competition in Malta.

-In the summer of 2019 Hasler released his first solo CD "A Portrait" which features his own improvisations and organ works by Johann Sebastian Bach, Franz Liszt and Marcel Dupré.
+In 2019, Hasler won the "Grand Prix" at the International Organ Competition in Malta.
+In the summer of 2019, Hasler released his first solo CD "A Portrait" which features his own improvisations and organ works by Johann Sebastian Bach, Franz Liszt and Marcel Dupré.
 In 2020 he released the single "From Austria with Love" and in 2021 his new single "Fantasy and Fugue on the Theme B-A-C-H".